sinclab/sinclab.github.io/index.md

 {% capture text %}

 In line with the goal of making science more open and accessible, we also have created several resources for people to use.
-- [PSYC 347 - Computational Models of Human Social Behavior and Neuroscience](https://jose.theoj.org/papers/10.21105/jose.00146): Undergraduate-level course with syllabus, readings, and Python programming tutorials within an online [Jupyter Book](https://shawnrhoadsphd.com/gu-psyc-347/) that include exercises on how to fit simple models to data (e.g., linear models, non-linear models, reinforcement learning models)
+- **[PSYC 347 - Computational Models of Human Social Behavior and Neuroscience](https://jose.theoj.org/papers/10.21105/jose.00146)**: Undergraduate-level course with syllabus, readings, and Python programming tutorials within an online [Jupyter Book](https://shawnrhoadsphd.com/gu-psyc-347/) that include exercises on how to fit simple models to data (e.g., linear models, non-linear models, reinforcement learning models)
-- [pyEM: Expectation Maximization with MAP estimation in Python](https://github.com/shawnrhoads/pyEM): Python toolbox for implementing the Hierarchical Expectation Maximization algorithm with MAP estimation for fitting models to behavioral data
+- **[pyEM: Expectation Maximization with MAP estimation in Python](https://github.com/shawnrhoads/pyEM)**: Python toolbox for implementing the Hierarchical Expectation Maximization algorithm with MAP estimation for fitting models to behavioral data
-- [Executable Book Template](https://github.com/shawnrhoads/executable-book-template/): Github template for compiling data results and visualizations into an interactive executable book website
+- **[Executable Book Template](https://github.com/shawnrhoads/executable-book-template/)**: Github template for compiling data results and visualizations into an interactive executable book website
-- [Summer Program in Computational Psychiatry Education](https://center-for-computational-psychiatry.github.io/course_spice/): Educational initiative aimed at introducing high school and college students to the intersection of computer science and psychiatry/neuroscience with several introductory-level exercises for learning Python programming and working with data for the first time
+- **[Summer Program in Computational Psychiatry Education](https://center-for-computational-psychiatry.github.io/course_spice/)**: Educational initiative aimed at introducing high school and college students to the intersection of computer science and psychiatry/neuroscience with several introductory-level exercises for learning Python programming and working with data for the first time

 {% endcapture %}